saucelabs/sauce-docs/docs/error-reporting/project-setup/symbol-servers.md

 For each project, you can view information about the default public symbol servers configured by Backtrace.
 These include symbols servers for msdl.microsoft.com, symbols.mozilla.org, electron-symbols.githubapp.com, and download.amd.com.

-If you are on an Enterprise plan and dedicated or on-prem host, you can self manage connections, retries, blacklist, and whitelists for these default public symbol servers configured by Backtrace.
+If you are on an Enterprise plan and dedicated or on-prem host, you can self manage connections, retries, blocklist, and allowlists for these default public symbol servers configured by Backtrace.
 If you are on a shared deployment (non-enterprise), you will share public symbol server configurations with all other organizations on your shared host.
-As such, you can view shared information such as the stats and usage, whitelist, blacklist, skiplist and logs, but you can not edit these.
+As such, you can view shared information such as the stats and usage, allowlist, blocklist, skiplist and logs, but you can not edit these.

 Below is a screenshot of the Symbol Servers Management UI.
 It is accessed under **Project Settings > Symbols > Symbol Servers**.

 <img src={useBaseUrl('img/error-reporting/project-settings/symbol-servers.png')} alt="" />

 NOTE - These default public symbols servers are scoped to your entire organization.
-This means that usage and statistics, whitelist, blacklist, skip list and logs will not change from project to project.
+This means that usage and statistics, allowlist, blocklist, skip list and logs will not change from project to project.
 Following is some brief information about each of the tabs and the data within them.

 - Statistics and Usage - This tab show information about how much has been data has been downloaded, and how many successful or failed downloads there have been since the Symbol Server was added to the system
-- Whitelist - If the whitelist is enabled, then only symbol files in the whitelist will be downloaded.
-For the public symbol servers that are seeded by default, whitelists are enabled and commonly used symbols are listed for retrieval.
+- Allowlist - If the allowlist is enabled, then only symbol files in the allowlist will be downloaded.
+For the public symbol servers that are seeded by default, allowlists are enabled and commonly used symbols are listed for retrieval.
-- Blacklist - Items in the blacklist will never try to be downloaded from symbol server.
-Admin would add items to the blacklist if they won't change anything on their stack trace information, won't add any additional debugging information, or might cause only networking problems (i.e files too big, they change too often).
+- Blocklist - Items in the blocklist will never try to be downloaded from symbol server.
+Admin would add items to the blocklist if they won't change anything on their stack trace information, won't add any additional debugging information, or might cause only networking problems (i.e files too big, they change too often).
 - Skiplist - Items are automatically added to the skiplist if they cannot be downloaded from the symbol server in the specified number of retries.
 Symbols in the skiplist will not try to be downloaded on subsequent times.
 - Logs - Log information about successful and unsuccessful download and conversion attempts.